nobodyoffc/FCH-FEIP-APIP/Doc/Guide/ApipServerGuide-v1.md

   -     4 Show service: Show the detail of your service with json.
 - Set the nPrice of your APIs by Menu 3 List APIs and Set nPrice
 - Set the windowTime by Menu Set windowTime
-- Switch on/off freeGet API service by Menu 7 Switch free get APIs
+- Switch on/off freeGet SignIn service by Menu 7 Switch free get APIs

 * As the nPrice for all APIs and the service were set, ApipManager can be shutdown.
 * If you changed the `params` of the service on blockchain, you need to run ApipManager to reload your service in Manage Service entry.